ai2cm/fv3net/workflows/prognostic_c48_run/docs/local-execution.rst

 Segmented Runs
 ~~~~~~~~~~~~~~

-The prognostic run can be run via the local command line interface: `runfv3`.
+The prognostic run can be run via the local command line interface: ``runfv3``.

 For robustness, the FV3 model is typically run in several short segments,
 with restart files saved after each segment.
 This ensures that the model
 still produces outputs if a given segment crashes.
 For example, assume you
-would like to run a full fv3config file (see :ref:`prepare-config` for instructions),
+would like to run a full fv3config file (see :ref:`config usage` for instructions),
 with the runfile ``sklearn_runfile.py`` and save the outputs to a google
 cloud storage bucket ``gs://bucket/prognostic_run``.